hassel/dev/ansible/nginx-plus-lb/README.md

 > it should be located in /inventory/group_vars/group-name

 ## Group-specific vars
- site: location of the lb-cluster (sth, spp, daq, nos, sys, cph, bru, etc)
+ site: location of the lb-cluster
- machinetype: lb not used variable, but will be used later
+ machinetype: lb
  ciphers: cipher list
  sysctl: sysctl settings